mosets/docs/access-key.md

 ## Using an Access Key

+In order to use an Access Key on your Mosets Tree website, make sure you have Mosets Tree version 3.9.6 or later.

 1. Login to your site's back-end.
 2. Go to "**Mosets Tree -> My Subscription**"
 3. Copy the Access Key you see in previous step above and paste it to the field named "**Access Key**".